-The University of Pittsburgh Experimental Economics Lab (PEEL) is a center for research on the nature of human decision-making, how individuals interact within organizations and markets, and the determinants of aggregate economic, political, and social outcomes.
+The University of Pittsburgh Experimental Economics Laboratory (PEEL) is a center for research on the nature of human decision-making, how individuals interact within organizations and markets, and the determinants of aggregate economic, political, and social outcomes.
 The faculty and graduate students involved with PEEL come from a range of disciplines, including economics, political science, public policy, decision sciences, neuroscience, and business.

 PEEL was founded by Professor John Kagel and Professor Alvin Roth, Nobel Laureate in Economics, and the lab has been the site of path breaking research in economics for decades.
 Research conducted at the lab is featured in the highly influential Handbook of Experimental Economics, edited by Kagel and Roth.
 The groundwork for Professor Roth’s Nobel Prize winning research on market design was also laid at PEEL.
 This line of research used experiments to test centralized matching algorithms, which are now widely used to allocate resources where ordinary markets fail.
 Applications include the residency match for new doctors, school choice mechanisms used to assign students to grade schools, and kidney exchange programs that save lives by more efficiently matching donors with recipients.
 The laboratory continues to attract faculty who are leading researchers in experimental economics.